altuntasomer/Smart_Contracts_with_Solidity/README.md

 Next, create the following functions:

 * `balance` -- This function should be set to `public view returns(uint)`, and must return the contract's current balance.
-Since we should always be sending Ether to the beneficiaries, this function should always return `0`.
+Since  always Ether are to be sent to the beneficiaries, this function should always return `0`.
 If it does not, the `deposit` function is not handling the remainders properly and should be fixed.
 This will serve as a test function of sorts.

 * `deposit` -- This function should set to `public payable` check, ensuring that only the owner can call the function.